Caldas S.C.

 Caldas Sport Clube is a Portuguese professional football team based in Caldas da Rainha.
-Founded on 15 May 1916, the club competes in the Campeonato de Portugal.
+Founded on 15 May 1916, the club competes in the Liga 3.

+The team plays its home games at Campo da Mata with a capacity for 9,600 spectators.

 History

-Between 1956 and 1959, Caldas participated in the Portuguese Liga, the top level of Portuguese football, but they currently play in the Campeonato de Portugal.
+Between 1956 and 1959, Caldas participated in the Portuguese Liga, the top level of Portuguese football, but they currently play their matches in the Liga 3.
 In 2018, Caldas reached the semi-finals of Taça de Portugal, along with Desportivo das Aves, Sporting CP and FC Porto.